tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/服务迁移/在线迁移/使用控制台迁移操作指引_intl_en.md

 ### Creating and starting migration task

 1. Create a migration task
-Log in to the [CVM console](https://console.cloud.tencent.com/cvm/csm/online?rid=1), go to the online migration page, and click **Create Migration Task** on the right of the desired migration source.
-In the **Create Migration Task** pop-up window, configure the task  as shown below:
+Log in to the [CVM console](https://console.cloud.tencent.com/cvm/csm/online?rid=1), go to the online migration page, and click **Create migration task** on the right of the desired migration source.
+In the **Create migration task** pop-up window, configure the task  as shown below:
 ![](https://qcloudimg.tencent-cloud.cn/raw/63c9481797c861890a2ea9ca37c4f272.png)
 2. [](id:jobSettings)Configure the migration as follows:
 <table>